-Selah city lawyer: Family could be prosecuted for Black Lives Matter chalk art
+Selah city lawyer: Family could be prosecuted for chalk art

-SELAH, Yakima County — A city attorney in a small town near Yakima said a family who has put Black Lives Matter chalk art on their street could face prosecution if they do it again.
+SELAH, Wash.
+(AP) — A city attorney in a small town near Yakima said a family who has put Black Lives Matter chalk art on their street could face prosecution if they do it again.

 In a letter to Laura Perez’s attorney, Selah City Attorney Rob Case said using chalk to draw on a public street constitutes gross misdemeanor malicious mischief, the Yakima Herald-Republic reported.